girikmenon5/ibuprofen-pharmokinetic-model/README.md

-# Pharmacokinetic Modeling of Chiral Inversion: An ODE Simulation of (R)-Ibuprofen
+# Pharmacokinetic Modeling of Chiral Inversion: An Differential Equation Simulation of (R)-Ibuprofen

 ## Project Overview
-This project models the dynamic, unidirectional metabolic inversion of the inactive $(R)$-ibuprofen enantiomer into the therapeutically active $(S)$-enantiomer within the human hepatic system.
-Utilizing a deterministic one-compartment pharmacokinetic framework, this simulation demonstrates how endogenous enzymes (specifically $\alpha$-methylacyl-CoA racemase, or AMACR) actively refine racemic pharmaceutical mixtures.
+This project models the dynamic, unidirectional metabolic inversion of the inactive $(R)$-ibuprofen enantiomer into the therapeutically active $(S)$-enantiomer within the human system.
+Utilizing Euler's Method and Differential Equations, this simulation demonstrates how endogenous enzymes (specifically $\alpha$-methylacyl-CoA racemase, or AMACR) actively refine racemic pharmaceutical mixtures.

 ---